lainabeasley/Journal/CS121/Journal.md

 - The String class has more methods for modifying strings.
 - Table 4.16.2

+### 4.17 Conditional expressions
+- If-else statements with the form shown below are so common that the language supports the shorthand notation shown.
+- A **conditional expression** has the form _condition ? exprWhenTrue : exprWhenFalse_.
+- All three operands are expressions.
+If the condition evaulates to true, then exprWhenTrue is evaluated.
+If the condition evaluates to false, then exprWhenFalse is evaluated.
+The conditional expression evaluates to whichever fo thsoe two expressions was evaluated.
+- A conditional expression has three operands and thus the "?" and ":" together are sometimes referred to as a **ternary operator**.
+- Good practice is to restrict usage of conditional expressions to an assignment statement.

+### 4.18 Floating-point comparison
+- Floating-point numbers should not be compared using ==.
+- Floating-point numbers should be compared for "close enough" rather than exact equality.
+The different threshold indicating that floating point numbers are equal is often called the **epsilon**.

+### 4.23 While Loops
+While loop: Basics
+- A **while loop** is a program construct that repeatedly executes a list of sub-statements (known as the **loop body**) while the loop's expression evaluates to true.
+Each execution of the loop body is called an **iteration**.
+Once entering the loop body, execuation continues to the body's end, even if the expression would become false midway through.
+- while (expression) { //Loop expression
+-   //Loop body: Executes if expression evaluated to tru
+-   //After body, execution jumps back to the "while"
+- }
+- //Statements that execute after the expression evaluates to false

+Basic while loop example

+Getting input before a loop
+- Another common pattern gets that initial value from user input as well, thus getting input in two places: before the loop, and at the loop body's end.

+Loop expressions
+- Various kinds of expression are found in while loop expressions.
+For example, sometimes a loop is executed as long as a value is greater than another value, or less than another value.
+Sometimes a loop is executed as long as a value is NOT equal to another value.

+Common errors
+- A common error is to use the opposite loop expression than desired, like using x == 0 rather than x != 0.
+Programmers should remember that the expression describes when the loop should iterate, not when the loop should terminate.
+- A **infinite loop** is a loop that never stops iterating.
+A common error is to accedentally create an infinite loop, often by forgetting to update a variable in the body, or be creating a loop expression whose evaluation to false isn't always reachable.
+- Another common error is to use the assignment operator = rather than the equality operator == in a loop expression.

+### 4.24 More while example
+Example: GCD

+Example: Conversation

+Example: Getting input until a sentinel is seen
+- Loops are commonly used to process an input list of values.
+A **sentinel value** is a special value indicating the end of a list, such as a list of positive integers ending with 0, as in 10 1 6 3 0.

+### 4.25 For loops
+Basics
+- A loop commonly must iterate a specific number of times, such as 10 times.
+Though achievable with a while loop, that situation is so common that a special kind of loop exists.
+A **for loop** is a loop with three parts at the top: a loop variable initialization, a loop expression, and a loop variable update.
+A for loop describes iterating a specific number of times more naturally than a while loop.
+- The statement _i = i + 1_ is so common that the language supports the shorthand **++i**, with ++ known as the **increment operator**.
+(Likewise, **--** is the **decrement operator**, --i meaning i = i -1).
+- Note: Actually two increment operators exist: ++i(**pre-increment**0 and i++(**post-increment**).

+Example: Savings with interest

+Example: Computing the average of a list of input values

+Choosing amoung for and while loops
+- Generally, a programmer uses a for loop when the number of iterations is known (like loop 5 times, or loop numItems times), and a while loop otherwise.

+### 4.26 More for loop examples
+Example: Finding the max

+Beyond iterating N times
+- The three parts of a for loop may be adjusted to do more than just iterate N times.
+For example, a for loop can output various sequences.

+Example: Outputting a table of temperatures

+Loop style issues
+- Starting with 0: Programmers in C, C++, Java, and other langauges have generally standardized on looping N times by starting with i = 0 and checking for i < N, rather than by simply using i = 1 and i <= N. One reason is due to other constructs (arrays / vectors), often used with loops, start with 0.
+- The ++ operators: The ++ operator can appear as ++i(**prefix form**) or as i++(**postfix form**). ++i increments i first and then evaluates the result, while i++ evaluates the result first and then increments i.
+- In-loop declaration of i: Variables can be declared throughout code, so many programmers use: _for (int i = 0, i < N, ++i)_.

+Common errors / good practice
+- A common error is to also have ++i; statement in the loop body, causing the loop variable to be updated twice per iteration.

 ## Module 4 - Conditionals and Loops - Lecture Videos
 ### Module 4 - Conditionals and Loops - Boolean Expressions Lecture Notes
 Conitionals